nibblesnbits/my-portfolio/conv/book.md

 The last of the wind passed them by—something that used to be a lullaby.

 Gable reached into his coat pocket and pulled out a small index card.
+It bent in his hand like it wanted to stay there.
 He didn’t read it.
-Just held it the same way he’d held his silence earlier.
-Just held it, like it had already said everything it needed to.
+Vel thought she saw the ink shift—just slightly—before he closed his fingers.

 Vel watched him for a long moment.